paritytech/polkadot-sdk/src/api/transaction_unstable_unwatch.md

 ## Possible errors

-A JSON-RPC error is generated if the `subscriptionId` doesn't correspond to any active subscription.
+A JSON-RPC error is generated if the `subscription` doesn't correspond to any active subscription.